The galaxy of Coxeter groups

 \section{Introduction}

 The universe of finitely generated groups is pretty wild.
 Even distinguishing two of its groups algorithmically is a hopeless task since Dehn's isomorphism problem is undecidable by work of Novikov \cite{Novikov}.
-On the other hand, the region containing Coxeter groups is fairly well explored by group theorists and it is expected that an algorithm should exists that tells two given Coxeter groups apart.
+On the other hand, the region containing Coxeter groups is fairly well explored by group theorists and it is expected that an algorithm should exist that tells two given Coxeter groups apart.

-In this paper we introduce the \emph{Coxeter galaxy} - a simplicial complex which encodes Coxeter systems and non-type preserving isomorphisms between the underlying Coxeter groups.
+In this paper we introduce the \emph{Coxeter galaxy} - a simplicial complex which encodes Coxeter systems of finite rank and non-type preserving isomorphisms between the underlying Coxeter groups.
 This space provides a framework to study the isomorphism problem in the class of Coxeter groups as well as related more refined questions.

-To be a little more precise, the Coxeter galaxy is the flag simplicial complex $\mc{G}$ whose vertices are (graph-isomorphism classes of) Coxeter systems, two of which are connected if their underlying Coxeter groups are isomorphic as abstract groups.
+To be a little more precise, the Coxeter galaxy is the flag simplicial complex $\mc{G}$ whose vertices are (graph-isomorphism classes of) Coxeter systems of finite rank, two of which are connected if their underlying Coxeter groups are isomorphic as abstract groups.
 Solving the isomorphism problem amounts to algorithmically being able to determine the connected components of the galaxy.
 This approach may a priori seem to be just packaging.
 However, it makes the isomorphism problem more tractable, yields some obvious refinements and partial versions of the isomorphism problem and allows to naturally formulate related questions.